Level up in lock down: these difficult

 contractCPD market sentiment function and its use in a simple

-a script that worked in the previous version is usually caused when one
+a script that worked in previous versions, check if one

 of its variables,

-functions, or definitions had the same name as one of the
+functions, or definitions had accidentally the same name as a

 Deprecated keywords are collected in legacy.h,